piyushjasaiwal/BetterAssistant/README.md

 An AI-powered assistant that works via **Command Line Interface (CLI)** and provides **REST API endpoints** for programmatic access (e.g., Postman).

 The agent can answer questions by performing a web search using Tavily, then summarising the web results extracted using a summarisation pipeline which makes use of **facebook/bart-large-cnn** model to create a curated response for the user.

-Once the session is completed it saves the chat history in .txt format for user to reference later.
+Once the session is completed, It saves the chat history in .txt format for user to reference later.

 ---

-## Langgraph Workflow for the agent
+## LangGraph Workflow for the agent
 <p align="center">
   <img src="assets/workflow.png" alt="Agent Workflow" />
 </p>